-Hot spots are high-temperature areas that affect only one solar panel zone, result in a localized decrease of panel efficiency.
+Hot spots are high-temperature areas that affect only one solar panel zone, resulting in a localized decrease of panel efficiency.
 In short, lower output power and accelerated material degradation in the affected area.

-This means your panels last longer, and the reduced temperature helps decrease possible risk to your home — making them dramatically safer.
+This means your panels last longer, and the reduced temperature helps decrease possible risks to your home — making them dramatically safer.

-So to recap, we prefer Canadian Solar's Ku Module because these dual cell panels:
+So to recap, we prefer Canadian Solar's Ku Module because of these dual cell panels:

 Still generate more power, even when partially shaded